anthonytoyco/pokewealth/README.md

 1. Make sure both backend and frontend are running
 2. Open `http://localhost:3000` in your browser
 3. Click to upload a Pokémon card image
-4. Wait for Gemini AI to analyze the card
+4. Wait for Gemini AI to analyze the card and provide grading scores
-5. View the estimated price and card details!
+5. Review the AI analysis and edit grading details if needed
+6. Save the card to your collection
+7. View your collection at `/collection` to see all saved cards with their grades

 ## 🛠 Tech Stack